See all articles

 end

-b) A hash - you typically use a hash for passing multiple arguments or additional values.
-Here’s how it looks like in our example:
+b) A hash - you typically use a hash to pass multiple arguments or additional values.
+Here's what it looks like in our example:

 class Calculator